gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 last_modified_at: 2026-05-15
 faqs:
   - question: "Is modern technical writing actually dead?"
     answer: "The job title remains.
-The craft—owning the lifecycle end-to-end—is being hollowed out by agentic workflows.
+The craft, owning the lifecycle end-to-end, is being hollowed out by agentic workflows.
 The role persists, but the labor footprint is compressing."
   - question: "Why doesn't the DDLC protect technical writers?"
     answer: "The Document Development Life Cycle was a sequence of friction-heavy tasks, not a strategic moat.
 Agents using MCP servers now automate the heavy lifting of the discovery, drafting, and validation phases."
   - question: "Will human-in-the-loop save documentation teams?"